 The number of times that I have been asked “Why on earth are you writing a biography on Hariclea Darclée?” is perhaps only surpassed by the question “Who is Darclée?”

 Hariclea Darclée was much more than just the Maria Callas or Anna Netrebko of her day.
-Certainly, she was the operatic idol of the 1890’s, but today’s singers sing Darclée’s creations.
-Along with Gemma Bellincioni, Darclée created the core of the verismo repertoire.
-Gemma created Cavalleria Rusticana and Fedora, Darclée created La Wally, Condor, I Rantzau, Iris and Tosca.
-Puccini wanted her for Manon Lescaut in 1894 but could not yet afford her.
-Giulio Ricordi’s pleading and begging couldn’t persuade her to leave her Teatro Real Madrid season for an uncertain creation of a work by a unknown composer.
-Once the Turin world premiere of Manon Lescaut made headlines, she canceled her contract with the Teatro Real and took the first train to La Scala, where she stepped in as the Manon of Puccini’s dreams.
+Certainly, she was the operatic idol of the 1890s, but today’s singers sing Darclée’s creations.
+Along with Gemma Bellincioni Darclée created the core of the verismo repertoire.
+Bellincioni created Cavalleria Rusticana and Fedora, Darclée created, among others, La Wally, Condor, I Rantzau, Iris, Condor and Tosca.
+Puccini wanted her for Manon Lescaut in 1894, but could not yet afford her.
+Giulio Ricordi’s pleading couldn’t persuade her to leave her Teatro Real Madrid season for an uncertain creation of a work by a unknown composer.
+Once the Turin world premiere of Manon Lescaut made headlines she cancelled her contract with the Teatro Real and took the first train to La Scala, where she stepped in as the Manon of Puccini’s dreams.
 Puccini was infatuated with her.
 It was then and there that he started working on Tosca, from the start with Darclée in mind.

 Creator of La Wally, Condor, Iris, Tosca

-In Brasil, Darclée inspired fantasy novels of her alleged life together with local composer Carlos Gomes, whose marvelous opera Condor she created at la Scala 1891.
-Her repetitor/accompanist at the time may have learned a trick or two from the rehearsals.
+In Brasil Darclée inspired fantasy novels of her alleged life together with local composer Carlos Gomes, whose marvelous opera Condor she created at La Scala 1891.
+Her accompanist at the time may have learned a trick or two from the rehearsals.
 His name: Ruggero Leoncavallo.
-Legendary are her beginnings in Paris 1886, when she was studying at the conservatory, when Gounods scouts plucked her from classes to create Juliette in the grand opera version of his already legendary Roméo et Juliette, alongside Jean de Reszke.
-In the age, stage-fright and intriges prevented her debut in one of the most prestigious world premieres of the era, which she had to leave to Adelina Patti, the fading idol of an era that was then already gone.
+Legendary are her beginnings in Paris 1886, when Gounod’s scouts plucked her from her conservatory class to create Juliette in the grand opéra version of his already legendary opéra-comique Roméo et Juliette, alongside Jean de Reszke.
+At that age, stage-fright and intrigues prevented her debut in one of the most prestigious world premieres of the era, which then became a Waterloo for Adelina Patti, the fading idol of an era that was already gone by then.
 Vengeance was sweet.
-Patti fled Paris under a storm of bad reviews and reverse intrigues.
-When Darclée stepped she had the sympathy of the press.
-From Russia to Nice and from Monaco to Buenos Aires, Italy, Spain and elsewhere, Darclée would onwards be promoted as ‘the Diva who had hurled Patti out of Paris’.
-Her further career could be described as ‘the stuff of legend’ if weren’t real.
+Patti fled from Paris under a storm of bad reviews.
+When Darclée stepped in as Juliette she had the sympathy of the press.
+From Russia to Nice and from Monaco to Buenos Aires, Italy, Spain and elsewhere Darclée would onwards be promoted as ‘the soprano who hurled Patti out of Paris.’
+Her further career could be described as ‘the stuff of legend’, if it wasn’t in fact all real!
 There were unbelievable love affairs with Don Carlos of Portugal, aspiring young singers such as Andres Perello de Segurola or stars like Emilio De Marchi and Eugenio Giraldoni up to Puccini.
 Catalani dedicated La Wally to her.
-She single-throatedly salvaged la Scala in 1890.
+She single-throatedly salvaged la Scala in 1890, as a debutant!
 Her tours through South America and Russia provide unbelievable stories.
-There were bancrupcies, bitter rivalries, there were triumphs and eventually also defeats.
+There were bankruptcies, bitter rivalries, there were triumphs and eventually also defeats.

 The biography Hariclea Darclée | Vissi d’arte, vissi d’amore | The life and times of the first Tosca recreates Darclée’s life and her career as if one was looking over her shoulder.
 The chapters on her childhood, extensively researched in Romenia, come with unbelievable photographs.
 One can see her grow up from Ion Haricli little girl to the rebellious young woman who ran off with army officer Georges Hartulary, a gambling womanizer.
 They married, she became pregnant and with the last of their money, Hariclea decided to try and build a career in… Paris!
 The amazing thing about her life is that every time she left everything behind in an all or nothing attempt to start over, a fairy appeared that turned the impossible odds in her favour.
 In Paris, on the verge of begging, she was plucked from classes to become the creator of Juliette at the Paris Opera.
 When intrigues by De Reszke and Melba cut short her career there in 1889, she survived in the operra troupe of the colourful impresario Raoul Gunsbourg, a landsman from Romania, who created the legend of ‘the diva who hurled Patti out of Paris’.